microsoftgraph/msgraph-sdk-powershell/src/Planner/Planner/docs/v1.0/Update-MgPlannerPlanBucket.md

   - `[PlannerPlanId <String>]`: key: plannerPlan-id of plannerPlan
   - `[PlannerTaskId <String>]`: key: plannerTask-id of plannerTask

-TASKS <IMicrosoftGraphPlannerTask1[]>: Read-only.
+TASKS <IMicrosoftGraphPlannerTask[]>: Read-only.
 Nullable.
 The collection of tasks in the bucket.
   - `[Id <String>]`: Read-only.
   - `[ActiveChecklistItemCount <Int32?>]`: Number of checklist items with value set to false, representing incomplete items.
   - `[AppliedCategories <IMicrosoftGraphPlannerAppliedCategories>]`: plannerAppliedCategories